EnriqueElGato/GetAndCleanData_Project/README.md

  + ./train/subject_train.txt
 2. The test and training data are separately merged with their subject data (contained in subject_*.txt) and activity data (contained in y_*.txt).
 3. The test and training data are then merged.
+4. The activity data from the y_*.txt files is transformed to reflect the descriptions in activity_labels.txt.
-4. The columns contained in the merged data are then filtered to only contain the fields which contain "mean()" and "std()".
+5. The columns contained in the merged data are then filtered to only contain the fields which contain "mean()" and "std()".
-5. The mean and standard deviation data is then written to the file merged_mean_sd_X_test_train.txt.
+6. The mean and standard deviation data is then written to the file merged_mean_sd_X_test_train.txt.
-4. An average grouped by the Subject and Activity is then performed on the mean and standard deviation variables.
+7. An average grouped by the Subject and Activity is then performed on the mean and standard deviation variables.
 The prefix "avg_" is added to each variable name.
-5. The averaged data is then written to the file avg_merged_mean_sd_X_test_train.txt
+8. The averaged data is then written to the file avg_merged_mean_sd_X_test_train.txt

 ##Instruction To Load Files
 * To load merged_mean_sd_X_test_train.txt run: read.table("./merged_mean_sd_X_test_train.txt",head=TRUE)